 Again, that is not a difficult inquiry here.
 S.E.A.
-480, when and if it takes effect, will affect all members of the classes and subclasses uniformly: so-called "gender-transition procedures" will be banned.
+480, if it were allowed to take effect, would affect all members of the classes and subclasses uniformly: so-called "gender-transition procedures" will be banned.
 "Here, the named plaintiffs allege the same injurious conduct" (that is, the enforcement of S.E.A.
-480), are pursuing the "same legal theor[ies]" (described immediately above) and request[] the same [relief]" (that is, an injunction against the enforcement of S.E.A.
+480), are pursuing the "same legal theor[ies]" (described immediately above), and "request[] the same [relief]" (that is, an injunction against the enforcement of S.E.A.
 480) "as the class at large."
 Id.
 They are typical of the various classes and subclasses that they seek to represent.